 Why service and giving is the cornerstone of a successful career (and life)

-Being speechless is something that rarely happens to me, so imagine my surprise when I was both speechless and very moved a couple of months ago at the Asia Professional Speakers Convention 2019.
+Being speechless is something that rarely happens to me as a professional speaker.
+Imagine my surprise when I was both speechless and very moved a couple of months ago at the Asia Professional Speakers Convention 2019.
 During the Gala Dinner I was honoured with the Spirit of Service Award by the Asia Professional Speakers Singapore (APSS).

 As you’ll see in the photo, I was dressed as a queen for the night, because the theme was “Freddie Fabulous.”
 I can honestly say, I felt like a queen too!
 Definitely an awesome night, and a little overwhelming too.

 In my thank you speech, I said I don’t need awards for serving my community.
 I have always believed in service, and I’ve never offered it for any other reason than I truly believe in APSS and the good it is doing for so many people, including me.
-I have definitely received far more than I’ve given from the incredible community I’ve met around the world through the Global Speakers Federation.
+I have definitely received far more than I’ve given from the incredible community I’ve met around the world during my work as a professional speaker and through the Global Speakers Federation.

 It is a wonderful group and if speaking is on your agenda – whether as a professional speaker or for work – please, do check out your local chapter.
 You’ll make a lot of new friends too.